This page includes the most common questions we receive. We will strive to add to this page as new questions arise.

 Students deliver two 15-minute oral exams; one for your preliminary and another for your final dissertation.
 You will also be expected to present to your peers prior to your preliminary and final exam and observe three peers’ presentations.

-Most students need at least a full semester, but others take longer based on a variety of things, including adjusting to a new set of expectations and rigor, capacity, life circumstances, motivation/ commitment, challenges with the literature review genre, reading a greater number of articles, and/or requiring multiple rounds of revisions.
+Most students need at least a full semester for each milestone, but others take longer based on a variety of things, including adjusting to a new set of expectations and rigor, capacity, life circumstances, motivation/ commitment, challenges with the literature review genre, reading a greater number of articles, and/or requiring multiple rounds of revisions.

 Because each step serves multiple purposes (a course, an examination, and a portion of your research proposal or final dissertation), it is not meant to only take someone 8 weeks, so don’t get discouraged if it takes longer.
-But we have a timeline sheet if someone wants to strive for that 8 week completion.
-But it is important to not sacrifice quality in order to rush.
+It is important to not sacrifice quality in order to rush.
 These works will be sent back for revision until they are acceptable for examination.
 And with each round of revision, there is a delay, since we have other works to review.

-We have received positive feedback from those who participate in the monthly writing retreats.
-It is a way to set aside a couple of days to focus on completing a goal
+We have received positive feedback from those who participate in the group advising sessions and the library-offered writing retreats.

 Each course requires a form in order to register.
 (See our Forms page for more details)